Nikhil-Bansal19/MLE-Project2/README.md

 ## Overview
 This project is part of the Udacity Azure ML Nanodegree.
 In this project, we use AutoML to train a best model, then operationalize it by following the workflow below.
 Both the `Azure ML Studio` and `Python SDK` were used in this project.
+This is a bank marketing campaign data.
+The various steps involved are explained below:

 This diagram provides a visual summary of the workflow:
 ![image](https://github.com/Nikhil-Bansal19/MLE-Project2/assets/47290347/caeb664a-7bcf-4845-98a4-72da9b9ab706)